 Material gráfico facilitado por Ginemed Madrid.

-FAQs from users: 'Can any woman over the age of 18 be an egg donor?', 'How many eggs are usually harvested from an egg donor?', 'How long does the egg donation process take?' and 'Does donating eggs hurt?'.
+FAQs from users: 'Can any woman over the age of 18 be an egg donor?', 'What steps should a woman follow before donating eggs?', 'How many eggs are usually harvested from an egg donor?', 'How long does the egg donation process take?' and 'Does donating eggs hurt?'.